rapetoh/Tailwind-CSS-Grimoire/README.md

 ✒️✒️✒️  TAILWIND CSS  ✒️✒️✒️

-I have built a landing page using Tailwind to implement the concepts i will follow up on soon.
-You can go live to see what it seems like to build a stunning website with TailwindCSS.
+I have built using Tailwind, a showcase page for a shoe store to implement the concepts I'll cover next.
+Feel free to go live and see what it seems like to build a stunning website with TailwindCSS.

 We are going to see, each core elements you should know from the begining, to be able to understand and code with TailwindCSS.